-1 A data review and harmonization process for data on deaths is in process, therefore, the way deaths are distributed over time my differ slightly from previous editions of this report.
+1 Routine review and harmonization processes for data on deaths may alter the way deaths are distributed over time, resulting in slight differences from previous editions of this report.

 2 The national-level case counts for the Democratic Republic of the Congo indicated are based on the national laboratory database for mpox.